 Badges can be earned on your own with your family or on an NBTC led hike.
 Check the calendar for upcoming hikes.

 For youth 15 years of age and under.

-Requests should be sent, together with your hike log or write-up, $4 per badge and a self-addressed, stamped envelope to:
+Requests should be sent, together with your hike log or write-up, $6 per badge:

 Niagara Bruce Trail Club

 St Catharines RPO Carlton, ON

 Please make all cheques made payable to "Niagara Bruce Trail Club"

 Email transfers do not require a password.
 Our financial institution only accepts auto deposits.

 NOW get a FREE book when you earn both badges.